 A quick vocabulary refresher

 As a reminder, when we talk about headphones and earphones, we’re talking about a wide variety of devices.
-“Headphone” encompasses listening devices that fit either on your outer ear—like Phiaton’s BT 390 and BT 460—or completely around your outer ear.
+“Headphone” encompasses listening devices that fit either on your outer ear—like Phiaton’s 900 Legacy and BT 460—or completely around your outer ear.

 So, what does the design of these personal listening devices have to do with safety—specifically in terms of damage to your hearing?
 It all boils down to how loudly you have to play them to achieve an enjoyable listening experience.
 And much of that has to do with how well they block out external noises.